 Alright, so I messed up.
 I started cheating on my diet.
 I didn’t know why I was doing it, but once I started, I just couldn’t seem to stop.
 In 2014, I started the Overcoming MS Program right after a flare-up that took away the feeling on my entire right side.

 I had just quit my job to travel and was feeling better than I ever had in my life.
 I was over 145 lbs down (that’s 66 kilos!) and my cane was starting to collect dust in the back of my closet.
-The OMS Recovery Program had truly saved my life and between the diet and exercise, I felt like a new woman!
+The Overcoming MS Program had truly saved my life and between the diet and exercise, I felt like a new woman!

 Well, until life circumstances happened.
 I still hadn’t learned how to use stress management skills and I’d only started meditating a few weeks earlier.
 My defenses were weak and no matter how hard I tried to focus on the program, I found myself back on auto pilot, standing in the candy aisle of the supermarket.